-This homemade dog raincoat is a snap to make!
+A homemade dog raincoat that’s a snap to make!

 For Comet’s rain coat, I just used plain vinyl – he didn’t need a warm lining with his thick fur.

 If you line the inside of your dog raincoat, add extra vinyl around the edges so it’ll be big enough.

 This pattern is also perfect for making waterproof dog coats for winter snow.